 It’s always good to be patient and not compare your experience with what you might have on social media.

-When you actually Swim with Whales in Tonga
+When you Swim with Whales in Tonga

 “Get ready!” – Bridget shouts.
-In lightning speed, we put on our fins, mask and snorkel and position ourselves at the stern of the boat, anxious to finally jump into the water.
-I look to my left and see a spout of water, followed by a shiny back which belongs to a female Humpback whale we spotted.
+At lightning speed, we put on our fins, mask and snorkel and position ourselves at the stern of the boat, anxious to finally jump into the water.
+I look to my left and see a spout of water, followed by a shiny back that belongs to a female Humpback whale we spotted.
 The next moment, the Humpback whale calf breaches just meters away from our boat, revealing its white belly to us.
 What a moment!

 Our guide jumped in first, followed by the photographer.
 The GoPro in one hand, us 4 guests jumped in, swimming as fast as we could behind them.
 What must have been only a couple of minutes was enough, both the guide and the photographer stopped.
 They called back the boat and told us to return.
 The mother and her calf were too fast for us and have disappeared.